kevinmatthes/create-scriv-fragment/README.md

 This Action does neither accept and / or require any inputs nor it returns any outputs.

-The branding settings (green background colour with the symbol `book` as icon) were chosen due to the default use case of this Action.
-The book symbolises the documentation Scriv shall enhance.
-The colour green is often associated with the season spring which also symbolises the beginning of something new;
-here, it is the creation of a new fragment.

-To apply this Action, just add the following line to the step section of a GitHub Action workflow job.
+To apply this Action, just add the following to the step section of a GitHub Action workflow job.

 ```yaml
       - uses: kevinmatthes/create-scriv-fragment@v0.2.1
 ```

+## Branding Information

+The branding of this Action uses the icon `book` on a green background.
+The shall symbolise the documentation which is going to be enriched with further information while the green colour represents the creation of the therefore required Scriv fragment.

 <!----------------------------------------------------------------------------->